filaship/filaship/docs/internals/parsing-docker-compose.md

 ## Overview

-The Filaship Docker Compose Parser is a comprehensive PHP designed for programmatic manipulation of Docker Compose YAML files.
+The Docker Compose Parser is a comprehensive PHP designed for programmatic manipulation of Docker Compose YAML files.
 It provides full bidirectional conversion between YAML and PHP objects with complete type safety and validation.

-### Key Capabilities

--   **Complete Docker Compose v3.8+ Support**: All services, volumes, networks, configs, and secrets
--   **Type-Safe Object Model**: Strong typing with PHP 8.2+ features
--   **Bidirectional Serialization**: Parse YAML → Objects → YAML with data integrity
--   **Validation & Error Handling**: Comprehensive validation with detailed error messages
--   **Extensible Architecture**: Interface-based design for custom components
--   **CLI Integration**: Ready-to-use commands for file manipulation
--   **Production Ready**: Tested, documented, and performance optimized

 ## Architecture & Design Patterns